 Baseline Condition: Fence moved (December 2007) to correct property boundary.
 Fence line runs east and west through riparian zone.
 Fence line is in good condition.
-Riparian area is dominated by sedges and wet meadow grasses, and is in good condition.
+Riparian area is dominated by codges and west moved on the research and is in good condition.